ed-cybros/ed-cybros/README.md

 Aiming to develop a strong foundation in how to prepare data properly so it can later be used in machine learning systems.
 I am particularly inclined toward a data-centric approach to machine learning, as many challenges in later stages of machine learning pipelines originate from messy, incomplete, or poorly structured data.

+Interested in applying data quality, music metadata, and machine learning to problems where accurate representation of music content affects downstream analysis, discovery, and attribution.

 ## Current tools

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)